aity-cloud/monty-ui/README.md

 1. Navigate to the Extensions page from the side-nav and Enable the Extension support.
 2. Once Extension Support has been enabled you can add this repository.
-3. After this repository has been added you should see Opni is available to install.
+3. After this repository has been added you should see Monty is available to install.

-You will now have the Opni Extension installed on your cluster.
+You will now have the Monty Extension installed on your cluster.

 ## Developing